MinnPost/object-sync-for-salesforce/docs/all-developer-hooks.md

     - code: [classes/wordpress.php](../classes/wordpress.php)
     - documentation: (pull?)

-## Other developer information
+## Other developer features

 ### Analytics API

-There is not a hook for this, but this plugin does work with the Salesforce Analytics API.
+There is not a hook for it, but this plugin does work with the Salesforce Analytics API.

     - code: [classes/salesforce.php](../classes/salesforce.php)
     - documentation: [using the salesforce analytics api](./using-salesforce-analytics-api.md)